Skip to contents

 max_retries

-Maximum number of reflection retries when the AI-generated formula's explanation doesn't match the original description.
+Maximum number of retries after an invalid formula or an explanation that doesn't match the original description.
+In batch mode, only unresolved descriptions are retried.
 Default is 2.

 verbose